cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-2/using-pipeline-templates.md

 weight: 1
 ---

-## Create vue.js Job from Pipeline Template Catalog
+## Create a Job from Pipeline Template Catalog
 In this lab you will create a new Multibranch Pipeline job from the **VueJS** template provided by the Pipeline Template Catalog you added above - just by filling in a few parameters.

 1. On your CloudBees CI managed controller (Jenkins instance) navigate into the **template-jobs** folder that you created in the previous lab.